domain7/development/_includes/custom_application_project_types.md

   Do you have information that could be integrated with other existing or yet-to-be-developed software?
 An Application Programming Interface can free your data in a safe and secure way, reducing the risks of Vendor lock-in.
 When done correctly API's can also have value to non-technologists, by showing what information is available within an organization.

+  Examples: CLAC Training and Career Services

 * Cloud based Website Hosting

-  Harnessing the power of cloud based hosting solutions and allow your IT department to do what they do best.
+  Harness the power of cloud based hosting solutions and allow your IT department to do what they do best.

 * Concepting and Prototyping

+  Examples: Eagle West, KYA

 * Mobile Web Applications

-  Reaching your clients on the web is quickly meaning more than just the desktop computer.
-Customers Tablets and smartphones
+  Reaching your clients on the web is quickly meaning more than just the desktop computer bound by latitude and longitude.

 * Existing web application re-writes

   Do you need a more agile development experience?
-Sometimes moving to a more dynamic and agile technology platform is the needed to enable a more agile software development environment.
+Sometimes moving to a more dynamic and agile technology platform is needed to enable a more agile software development environment.
+This is a large undertaking, that we have experience in navigating successfully.